Beef Protein Isolate

 Iron and creatine content (whole-beef products only)

 Some 'beef protein' products incorporate beef extract or muscle-derived material that contains heme iron and creatine.
 These are absent in whey/plant proteins.
-Most commercial 'beef protein isolate' products do NOT contain meaningful iron or creatine — but the marketing often suggests otherwise.
+Most commercial 'beef protein isolate' products do not contain meaningful iron or creatine — but the marketing often suggests otherwise.
 Read specifications carefully.

 Clinical trials